jansam123/Portfolio/content/posts/gpulab/index.md

         ```
         You might need to press enter to confirm the installation, even if not prompted yet.

-If needed, you can follow the official [guide](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html) for more details, but remeber to the `srun -p gpu-ffa --gpus=1 ch-run -w -u 0 -g 0 -c /home/username ./cuda --` prefix and run without sudo.
+If needed, you can follow the official [guide](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html) for more details, but remeber to use the prefix `srun -p gpu-ffa --gpus=1 ch-run -w -u 0 -g 0 -c /home/username ./cuda --` and run without sudo.
 The prefix explains the following:
 - `srun -p gpu-ffa --gpus=1` - run on node with GPU
 - `ch-run -w -u 0 -g 0 -c /home/username ./cuda` - run as root user (`-u 0 -g 0`) in the container in `./cuda` with working directory `/home/username` and write access to the container (`-w`).